mitchens84/7A-PROJECTS-SITRUNA/README.md

 ### 1. Content Structure

 The content is organized in a hierarchical structure:
-- **Content Types**: Different types of content (knowledge maps, workflow proposals, etc.)
+- **Content Types**: Different types of content (knowledge maps, workflow proposals, data visualizations, etc.)
-- **Content Items**: Individual pieces of content within each type
+- **Content Items**: Individual pieces of content within each type (e.g., `nodes-data.json` for knowledge map, `ai-workflow.json` for a specific proposal, `chart-data.json` for a visualization).
-- **Content Metadata**: Information about each content item (title, description, author, etc.)
+- **Content Metadata**: Information about each content item (title, description, author, etc.) - often embedded within the JSON or managed by the loading page.
-- **Content Versioning**: Version history for each content item
+- **Content Versioning**: Version history for each content item (managed via Git).

 ### 2. Content Loading

-Content is loaded dynamically using the `contentLoader.ts` utility:
+-   **React App**: Content for React components/pages is typically imported directly or fetched via API calls if dynamic.
+-   **`EXPRESS/` Pages**:
-- Async loading of content from JSON files
+    -   Static HTML pages in `EXPRESS/` can load dynamic data from JSON files located in the `/Users/mitchens/Local/PAGES/7A-PROJECTS-SITRUNA/content/` directory.
-- Type checking with TypeScript interfaces
-- Fallback to static data if loading fails
-- Caching for improved performance
+    -   The `/Users/mitchens/Local/PAGES/7A-PROJECTS-SITRUNA/src/utils/content/contentLoader.js` script is provided to facilitate this.
+It fetches and parses JSON data, making it available to the static page's JavaScript.
+    -   `/Users/mitchens/Local/PAGES/7A-PROJECTS-SITRUNA/src/auto-storage.js` (and its helper `storage-manager.js`) can be used by these static pages to persist user inputs or state related to the loaded content (e.g., form data, interaction states).
+    -   Data is typically fetched using paths relative to the `content/` directory, e.g., `contentLoader.fetchData('/7A-PROJECTS-SITRUNA/content/knowledge-map/nodes-data.json')`.

 ### 3. Navigation